Get Free Solar Panel Quotes

 Biogas is mainly methane, and can be used to produce heat or generate electricity, in a similar way natural gas is used.
 This means it’s not an emission-free form of electricity generation, but it is renewable.

-You need more than a simple compost bin to generate electricity through anaerobic digestion, but it might be a good option for you if you have a large farm.
+You need much more than a simple compost bin to generate electricity through anaerobic digestion, but it might be a good option for you if you have a large farm.

 Do you need a smart meter in order to receive SEG payments?